tobias-barakaa/what-happens-when/README.rst

 (``wParam``) and, because it is ``VK_RETURN`` knows the user has hit the ENTER key.

+// continuation
+Further Processing of the Enter Key in Windows:

+Once the keyboard input reaches the Windows kernel, the HID transport layer passes the key down event to the "KBDHID.sys" driver.
+This driver's role is to convert the Human Interface Device (HID) usage, in this case, the keypress, into a scancode.
+In your example, the scancode is "VK_RETURN," which corresponds to the Enter key and is represented by the value "0x0D."

+"KBDHID.sys" interfaces with the "KBDCLASS.sys" driver, known as the keyboard class driver.
+The responsibility of this driver is to handle all keyboard and keypad input in a secure and standardized manner.
+It ensures that keyboard input is processed correctly and securely.

+After "KBDCLASS.sys" receives the scancode, it may pass the input through any installed third-party keyboard filters, if present, for further processing.
+These filters can add additional functionality or customization to keyboard input.

+The entire process from receiving the keypress to this point happens in kernel mode, which is a privileged mode of the operating system.

+"KBDCLASS.sys" then calls into "Win32K.sys," another kernel-mode component of the Windows operating system.
+"Win32K.sys" is responsible for managing graphical user interface (GUI) elements and user input.

+"Win32K.sys" determines which window is currently active by using the "GetForegroundWindow()" API.
+This API provides the window handle (hWnd) of the active window, which in your case is the browser's address box.

+The main Windows "message pump" is responsible for processing messages sent to various windows.
+It calls "SendMessage(hWnd, WM_KEYDOWN, VK_RETURN, lParam)" to send a message indicating that the Enter key has been pressed.
+The "lParam" parameter contains information about the keypress, such as the repeat count (0 in this case), the scan code (VK_RETURN), and the state of other keys (e.g., Alt, Shift, Ctrl).

+The "SendMessage" API adds the message to a queue associated with the specific window handle (hWnd), in this case, the address box of the browser.

+Later, the main message processing function, often referred to as "WindowProc," which is assigned to the "hWnd," is called to process each message in the queue.

+In this specific case, the "hWnd" corresponds to an edit control (an input field), and the "WindowProc" for this control has a message handler for "WM_KEYDOWN" messages.

+The message handler for "WM_KEYDOWN" examines the wParam parameter, which contains the virtual key code ("VK_RETURN" in this case), and recognizes that the user has pressed the Enter key.

+The application or control associated with the edit field can then take appropriate action based on the recognition of the Enter keypress, which may include submitting a form, initiating a search, or triggering other relevant actions.

 (On OS X) A ``KeyDown`` NSEvent is sent to the app
 --------------------------------------------------